Character race: Overview

 Many fantasy stories and worlds refer to their main sapient humanoid creatures as races, rather than species in order to distinguish them from non-sapient creatures.
 J. R. R. Tolkien popularized the usage of the term in this context in his legendarium (particularly The Lord of the Rings), and the use of races in the Dungeons & Dragons role-playing games further spread the name.
 Character race can refer to a fictitious species from a fictional universe, or a real people, especially in case of a history-based universe (even if it has a given level of fantasy (Note: e.g. Call of Cthulhu (1981), Boot Hill (1975) or Bushido (1979).)).

 The term "race" is even broader than the usual meaning, as it also includes creatures such as extraterrestrial beings, vegetal beings, (Note: e.g. the Aldryami in Glorantha (1978), or the Sylvanians in Fantasy Craft (2010)) and robots.
 (Note: e.g. Artificials in Fantasy Craft or the Forgeborn/Dwarf-forged optional race in 13th Age (2013).)

 This notion began in fantasy or science-fiction works: novels, comics, video games (especially role-playing video game), board games, LARP, etc. The transmediality is obvious in case of consistent universes, e.g. the Middle Earth or the Star Wars universe.

 Not all works use the term "race": in Tunnels and Trolls 7th ed.
 (2005), Ken St. Andre uses the term "kinship"; the term Spezies (species) is used in Das Schwarze Auge, and éthnie (ethnicity) is used in EW-System 2.0.
+As part of the 2024 revision to the 5th Edition Dungeons & Dragons ruleset, the game updated its terminology from race to species.

-In the heroic fantasy games, in addition to humans, races are often humanoid and fey creatures of myth; such as elves, dwarves, orcs, goblins, immaterial being (spirits, ghosts), etc. Some fantasy or steampunk games also involve "artificial creatures" (alchemical homunculus, golems and mechanical creatures).
+In the heroic fantasy games, in addition to humans, races are often humanoid and fey creatures of myth; such as elves, dwarves, orcs, goblins, immaterial being (spirits, ghosts), etc. Some fantasy or steampunk games also involve "artificial creatures" (alchemical homunculus, golems, and mechanical creatures).
 In science-fiction games, especially space opera and cyberpunk, the races are humans, extraterrestrials, mutants, cyborgs, transhumans, robots, and artificial intelligences (AI).

 In some universes, it is possible to have hybrid characters which inherit traits from both parents.
 For example, in Dungeons & Dragons, it is possible to play a half-elf (hybrid of a human and an elf) or a half-orc (hybrid of a human and an orc).